gc3-uzh-ch/gridka-school/tutorial/glance.rst

     root@image-node:~# wget https://launchpad.net/cirros/trunk/0.3.0/+download/cirros-0.3.0-x86_64-disk.img

 ..
-Note that if the --os-endpoint-type is not specified glance will try to use publicurl and if the image-node.example.org is not in /etc/hosts an error will be issued.
+Note that if the --os-endpoint-type is not specified glance will try to use publicurl and if the image-node.ostklab is not in /etc/hosts an error will be issued.

 (You can also download an Ubuntu distribution from the official